Frugal Tips to Help You Deal with Ants, Gophers, and Stains

 - Other tips we didn’t try but would like to at some point: Goop soap (in white tube), Simple Green, Stain Devils, vinegar, and club soda.

 Thanks to all who left a comment on my original post!
 Please feel free to comment on my results and add any new home remedies that you have used with success.
-And keeping with the tradition of my posts, here are some of the better online coupons on my website right now.
-See you next week!

 If you like this article, please sign up for free weekly email updates.